HTML-GUY0/Flappy-Bird/README.md

 - Images font has the flappy bird font.
 - The bird is animated using sprite sheet.
 - This is only made out of only three files
+- The base.png is animated too but without any sprite sheet or gif.

 # Technologies Used